crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 >type: int [0-3]

 The chance between 0 and 3 that the attacker behind the attack can spoof its origin.
+0 means not spoofable and 3 means spoofable.

 #### `confidence`
 >type: int [0-3]

 The confidence note between 0 and 3 that the scenario will not trigger false positive.
+0 means no confidence and 3 means high confident.

 ---
 ### `blackhole`